Traditional Armenian food – 45 Armenian dishes you must try now

 Tolma is the cabbage leaf version of Dolmas where the stuffing includes lentils, chickpeas, red beans and bulgur mixed with tomato paste and seasonings.

 Manti here in Armenia is the same as Manti served in Turkey.
-The dumplings are filled with beef or lamb along with finely chopped onion and parsley and it is served with garlic yoghurt or tomato sauce.
+The dumplings are filled with beef or lamb and finely chopped onion and parsley and served with garlic yoghurt or tomato sauce.

 These little pillows of flavour are actually roasted and then covered in a red pepper and tomato sauce which is then baked so that the sauce becomes absorbed into the dumplings.
 Manti is served with the traditional Armenian dip of yoghurt and garlic.

-Lahmajun is one of Armenia’s favourite dishes.
+The most popular Armenian food is Lahmajun one of Armenia’s favourite dishes.
 It is a sort of pizza with a round bread base topped with minced beef, onions, garlic and peeled tomatoes.
 It is oven-baked and then served with fresh mint leaves and a squeeze of lemon.

 Ailazan is an ancient dish of Armenian cuisine which dates back to the 19th century.
 Traditionally it is cooked in a special oven called Tondir.
 Ailazan is a vegetable stew prepared from potatoes, aubergines, bell pepper, green beans, and tomatoes.
 Vegetables should be laid in layers in a cauldron and stewed for an hour.

 The word khorovats means grilled meats or barbecue sort of the Armenian version of kebabs.
 Pork is the usual meat used and it is marinated in salt, garlic, onion and pepper with some herbs added.
-The meat is then skewered and grilled over charcoal.
+The meat is then skewered and grilled over charcoal or in a tandoor-style oven.

 Shashlik and Kebabs